Technology Challenges in Air Traffic Management Competition

-ENAIRE launches this year the 2nd edition of the Air Traffic Management technological challenges contest.
-The contest is open to university research groups or any other type of group.
+The competition is open to university research groups or any other type of groups.

 Challenges